DataDog/integrations-core/istio/README.md

 #### OpenMetrics V2 configuration with generic metric collection

 Be sure to exclude Istio and Envoy metrics from your configuration to avoid high custom metrics billing.
-Use `exclude_metrics` if using the OpenMetrics V2 configuration (`openmetrics_endpoint` enabled).
+Use `exclude_metrics` if `openmetrics_endpoint` is enabled.

 ```yaml
 ## Every instance is scheduled independent of the others.